-The publication will launch in March 2019, and will be accompanied by a series of launch events/panels across Ireland – confirmed so far are:
+The publication will launch in March 2019, and will be accompanied by a series of launch events and panels across Ireland:

-- and a launch/panel at Imagine!
-Belfast’s festival of ideas & politics on March 29
+- a launch and panel at Imagine!
+Belfast’s festival of ideas & politics on March 29, 6:30 pm

 About XBorders: XBorders is an exciting new cross-border project bringing emerging writers together to explore and write about borders through fiction or non-fiction.
 As part of the Irish Writers Centre’s Northern Irish programme, one of the goals of this project is to bring together writers from North and South Ireland to workshop on the theme of borders in both a national and international context.
 This process will be facilitated through seminars and workshops with artists, academics and professionals in the field.
 Ways of seeing and thinking of borders and their potential for art, and in this instance writing, will be explored.
 In 2017, we initiated the first XBorders, which was the first literary collaborative intervention ever offered in bringing emerging writers together to explore and write about borders through fiction or non-fiction.
 This was followed by XBorders: Accord in early 2018, and XBorders: Transition was kicked off in November 2018.
 Participants from all three XBorders projects will submit to the collaboration publication.